Nerea Pérez de las Heras

 Nerea Pérez de las Heras (born 1982) is a Spanish journalist, communicator, and feminist activist.
 She is the author of the theatrical monologue Feminismo para torpes (Feminism for Dummies, 2016), which gained significant recognition and was later adapted into a video series for El País and a book published by Editorial Martínez Roca of Grupo Planeta.
+She is openly a lesbian and is married to Ana Garriga Espino.

 Life and career

 Born in Madrid in 1982, Nerea Pérez de las Heras graduated with a degree in Art History from the Complutense University of Madrid (UCM) in 2005.
 She subsequently completed the Master in Journalism program at El País between 2008 and 2009.

 As a journalist, she has worked in the editorial departments of various media outlets including El País, Vogue, Marie Claire, and Esquire.
 Additionally, she has collaborated with magazines such as El País Semanal, SModa, Mujer Hoy, Condé Nast Traveler, and Glamour, as well as with the radio program A vivir que son dos días on Cadena SER and the television program Las que faltaban on Movistar+.